Bjelovar: Culture

 Bjelovar contains three war memorials.
 The Barutana memorial area is dedicated to those who died defending the city on 29 September 1991, during the Croatian War of Independence.
-The Lug memorial area is dedicated to memorial to the Croatian victims of communism after the end of the Second World War in 1945, and the Borik memorial area is dedicated to Partisans and victims killed during the Second World War.
+The Lug memorial area is dedicated to memorial to the Croatian victims of communism after the end of the Second World War in 1945, and the Borik memorial area is dedicated to Yugoslav Partisans and victims killed during the Second World War.

+Terezijana is annual city festival established in memory of the Austrian Empress Maria Theresa, who founded Bjelovar in 1756.
+The first festival was held in 1996 and has been held every year since then in the center of Bjelovar on Eugen Kvaternik Square and other city streets; festival begins with the arrival of Maria Theresa's carriage and a special introductory program (imperial street parade).
+Festival includes concerts, street art performances, overflights, light shows, gastronomic events, city run and others, with participants from several European countries.

-Bjelovar hosts the yearly "BOK" (Bjelovarski odjeci kazališta or Bjelovar Echoes of Theatre) theatre festival.
+Bjelovar hosts the yearly "BOK" (Bjelovarski odjeci kazališta or 'Bjelovar Echoes of Theatre') theatre festival.
 It was founded and is run by Bjelovar actor Goran Navojec, and it hosts a selection of the best plays performed in Croatia during previous year.

 The building of a former synagogue is now used as a cultural center, the Bjelovar Synagogue.

 Sport

-In the 1970s, Bjelovar was known as the handball capital of Europe, when its local squad RK Bjelovar (under the name Partizan) dominated Croatian, Yugoslav, and European handball.
+In the 1970s, Bjelovar was known as the "handball capital of Europe", when its local squad RK Bjelovar (under the name "Partizan") dominated Croatian, Yugoslav, and European handball.
 The team came solely from Bjelovar and its environs.

+NK Bjelovar is a local football club, founded in 1908.

 The local chapter of the HPS is HPD "Bilogora", which had 98 members in 1936 under the Stanko Antolić presidency.
 Membership fell to 86 in 1937.
 Membership rose to 94 in 1938.